MiguellDomingues/vape-finder-client/README.md

 ### Product Search

-- Filter and browse products by catagories, brands, and/or e-storefronts
+- Filter products by categories, brands, and/or e-store tags using the respective dropdown menus
+  - or alternatively, type a tag name into the input box
 - Sort by highest or lowest price
+- Search results from previous queries are cached

 _Desktop_           |  _Mobile_
 :-------------------------:|:-------------------------: